mmm-megahed/MR.Multi.RAG-Moodle/README.md

-# mini-rag
+# MR. Multi@Moodle

-This is a minimal implementation of the RAG model for question answering.
+This is a minimal implementation of the MRAG model for question answering.

 ## Requirements